 This is especially important at the very beginning of the partnership when you’re trying to explain all business-critical tasks to your outsourcing partner or when you encounter a conflict situation.
 It’s much easier to explain your point of view and understand the point of your colleague if you speak the same native language.

 The main disadvantage of this type of outsourcing is its cost.
 Compared to offshore and nearshore development, onshore development is the most expensive.

-According to PayScale, the average salary for a software developer in Amsterdam is $56,490 per year, while in Ukraine it’s $24,652, which is quite a noticeable difference.
+According to PayScale, the average salary for a software developer in Netherlands is $51,035 per year, while in Ukraine it’s $24,652, which is quite a noticeable difference.

 Offshore: costs less but difficult to maintain